EarthScope/emc-notebooks/README.md

            An asset directory for the notebook to hold images and files used by the notebook.

      data/
-       Directory where the model netCDF files are read from.
+       The directory where the model netCDF files are read from.

      output/
-       Directory where the notebook stores its output files under.
+       The directory where the notebook stores its output files under.

+     samples/
+       A directory of sample EMC model netCDF files.

     CHANGES.txt
-       A text file containing history of changes to this package.
+      History of changes to this package.

     INSTALL.txt
        The installation notes